osmandapp/web/main/docs/user/navigation/setup/route-details.md

 The route details navigation section has options that allow you to perform certain actions with the route information.

-- The [**Print**](#print) button is only available in the Android version of the OsmAnd app.
+- [**Print**](#print) button is only available in the Android version of the OsmAnd app.
 It allows you to print or save turn-by-turn route information.
-- The **Save** button allows you to save the route information [as a new track](#save-as-a-new-track) for later use.
+- **Save** button allows you to save the route information [as a new track](#save-as-a-new-track) for later use.
-- The [**Export**](#export-button-for-ios) button combines several actions for the iOS version of the OsmAnd app.
+- [**Export**](#export-button-for-ios) button combines several actions for the iOS version of the OsmAnd app.
 The main one is to export route information in [GPX format](../../../technical/osmand-file-formats/osmand-gpx.md), for use in other applications or on other devices.
-- The **Share** button gives you the opportunity to share information about your route with other users using social networks, messengers, or other applications.
+- **Share** button gives you the opportunity to share information about your route with other users using social networks, messengers, or other applications.

-### Print for Android
+### Print (for Android)

 <infoAndroidOnly />